BuvinJT/distbuilder/docs/ConfigClasses.md

 this page.
 The `onEnter` script may then make use of that variant to access the page widget or the child widgets on it.
 See [Installer Scripting](LowLevel.md#installer-scripting)

-**supportFuncs**: Qt Script "support functions" dictionary containing entries in the form: name:body.
+**eventHandlers**: Qt Script "event handler" dictionary containing entries in the form: name:body.
-The typical use case for this attribute involves the onLoad script connecting events to handlers.
-The `supportFuncs` then provide the handler definitions.
+The typical use case for this attribute involves the `onLoad` script connecting events (e.g. button clicks) to handlers.
+The `eventHandlers` then provide the handler definitions.
+These are defined within a **package** script, but are **controller.prototypes**.

+**supportFuncs**: Open ended Qt Script attribute, for injecting whatever additional support/helper function definitions maybe handy.
+Note that these will live in the global space of the **controller** script.
+Be careful to avoid name conflicts!

 **replacements**: A dictionary containing entries in the form: placeholder:value.
 Upon writing the `.ui` file for the installer definition the library the generates, all "replacements" in the `content` will be resolved.

-TODO: elaborate on ui replacements, the "resolve" function, provide a base example .ui...
+TODO: further explain the complicate logic for page order (for replacement pages, or multiple pages with the same order...).
+Also elaborate on ui replacements, the "resolve" function, provide a base example .ui in the docs...

 ### QtIfwPerformOperationPage